vbucode/translate/README.md

 # translate

-simple app for translate words, idioms, sentences (eng-ru)
+simple app for translate words, idioms, sentences (eng-ru, ru-eng)

 for translate sentences - words not translated will be "out"